 One downside is that Chase preselects the categories.
 I have this card, and some quarters are easy to max out, while I fall short in others.
 For instance, the Q3 categories are grocery stores and select streaming services.
 I’ll have no trouble with that one.
 But I only made it about halfway to the Q1 limit (wholesale clubs, internet, cable and phone services and select streaming services) and about a third of the way to the Q2 limit (gas stations and home improvement stores).

-Still, there’s more: I really like that the Freedom Flex gives 5% cash back on travel booked through Chase Ultimate Rewards, 5% on Lyft rides (through March 2022), 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year, 3% on dining and at drugstores and 1% on all other purchases.
+Still, there’s more: I really like that the Freedom Flex gives 5% cash back on travel booked through Chase Ultimate Rewards, 5% on Lyft rides (through March 2022), 3% on dining and at drugstores and 1% on all other purchases.
 Plus, I save even more money via Chase Offers and the Shop Through Chase portal.
 And the card has great purchase protection and extended warranty benefits, too.
 The Freedom Flex is an exceptionally well-rounded card.

 The Citi Custom Cash℠ Card is an interesting no-annual-fee option because it gives 5% cash back on your top eligible spending category each billing cycle (up to $500 in purchases, then 1% cash back after that).
 This is appealing because it offers a high cash back rate that can adapt along to your lifestyle.
 Maybe one month you use the card to maximize your travel rewards, but if you’re more of a homebody the next month, you could get 5% cash back on groceries instead.